-- important tools to estimate if population has a positive or negative growth rate. - can be used for testing impact of treatments on experimental populations (e.g. test of parameters on the fitness, using the complete life cycle) - can be use with natural populations

-- allow to evaluate the future of populations: PVA (Population Viability Analysis)
+- important tools to estimate if population has a positive or negative growth rate. - can be used for testing impact of treatments on experimental populations (e.g. test of parameters on the fitness, using the complete life cycle) - can be use with natural populations - difficulties to evaluate all parameters (survival, fecundity), with the complete variance - A complexity of some models... - allow to evaluate the future of populations: PVA (Population Viability Analysis)